LOST MOUNTAIN GROUP

 In February 2018, Andy retired from the MPD with the rank of Sergeant, after a career spanning over twenty-five (25) years and overseeing the K-9 and Bomb Squad for eight (8) years.

-In November 2020, she started working with Lost Mountain Group, specifically to establish the organization as a 501c3 charitable nonprofit.
+In November 2020, she started working with Lost Mountain Group to establish the organization as a 501c3 charitable nonprofit.
 Since then her roles have developed and she has become an intricate part of our team.
-Kati is our Maryland Partner, handles communications, and marketing, and identifies and develops development and strategic collaborative opportunities for LMG throughout the Metro region, establishing us as a well-respected Veteran Service Organization.
+Over the years, Kati has become a vital and true partner of Lost Mountain Group in every sense.
+As of June 2024, she has agreed to take over the organization's operations so that we can continue our mission and work to serve our veterans— the two and four-legged kind!

-Three of Lost Mountain Group’s canines reside with Kati and her family and can be seen out and about in the Community on a regular basis.
+Three of Lost Mountain Group’s canines reside with Kati and her family and can be regularly seen in the Community.

 Help Us, Help Them…